google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/visualization_checklists.rst

         organization?
     -   Is the author an experienced statistician and/or writer?

-2. How rigorously has the visualization (or the article in which the visualization appears) been **reviewed**?
+2. What **biases** might the author have?

-    -   For example, if the visualization appears in *The New York Times* it has likely been thoroughly reviewed, whereas if the visualization is part of a personal blog it may not have been.
+    -   Especially if the visualization is on a media platform, it may have unconscious or conscious bias.
+This may include, but is not limited to:

+        -   political bias
+        -   racial bias
+        -   product bias (i.e. if the author trying to promote/sell something)

+3. What point is the author trying to **communicate** with the visualization?

+    -   A visualization is an author’s choice of medium to convey facts and/or opinions.
+    -   What are these core facts and/or opinions?

-3. What **data** is backing the visualization?
+4. What **data** is backing the visualization?

     -   It is *crucial* to know what data is used to make the visualization.
 For
         example: